 Meet the Team

-Hideo Watanabe, MD, PhD is an Assistant Professor of Medicine, Pulmonary, Critical Care and Sleep Medicine and Assistant Professor, Genetics and Genomic Sciences at the Icahn School of Medicine at Mount Sinai.
+Hideo Watanabe, MD, PhD is an Associate Professor of Medicine, Pulmonary, Critical Care and Sleep Medicine and Assistant Professor, Genetics and Genomic Sciences at the Icahn School of Medicine at Mount Sinai.
 Dr. Hideo Watanabe completed his medical degree, internal medicine residency and pulmonology fellowship in Keio University School of Medicine in Japan.
 During his clinical training in pulmonology, he cared for many lung cancer patients confronting the end-stages of their diseases.
 This led him to pursue research training, where he studied the role of epigenetic modification in the growth of lung cancer cells at Graduate School of Medicine in Keio University.
 After witnessing the emergence of a new paradigm of targeted therapeutics led by genome discoveries in cancer, he went on to train at the laboratory of Dr. Meyerson, a world leader in cancer genome analysis, at Dana-Farber Cancer Institute and Broad Institute.
 He joined faculty in Icahn School of Medicine at Mount Sinai to establish a highly collaborative program that utilizes functional genomics and state-of-the-art technologies to characterize various cellular lineages in normal lung as well as in lung cancer subtypes, and identify and elucidate the mechanism of the lineage programs that are aberrantly fixated in lung cancer.

 Alumni of the Laboratory

-Rafal Krzysztoń, PhD is a joint postdoctoral research fellow in the Watanabe lab and Eric Brouzes lab in Stony Brook University since 2018.
+Rafal Krzysztoń, PhD was a joint postdoctoral research fellow in the Watanabe lab and Eric Brouzes lab in Stony Brook University.
 He works on developing a new microfluidic device to accomplish single cell epigenomic analysis on a small quantity sample.
+He is currently a senior postdoctoral fellow at Stony Brook University.

 Michael William, MD received his Bachelors of Science degree in Biology from University of North Texas and MD from American University of Antigua.
 Michael assisted the members in Watanabe laboratory with generating next-generation sequencing libraries and performing other molecular biology experiments.
 Michael is currently a resident in Internal Medicine.